 Vegetation is scant, consisting mostly of xerophytic herbs and shrubs.
 Animal life includes ibex, wildcats, baboons, wolves, and hyenas in the highlands.
 Small birds are found in the oases.

 Considering its economic potentials, Saudi Arabia performs poorly on the Human Development Index where it comes in as no. 59 of the 182 states that are ranked in the world, and only 8 among the MENA countries.
 On a scale with 1.000 as maximum, Saudi Arabia gains 0.843 points.

-Saudi Arabia's population growth rate is as high as 3.3%, reflecting that traditional values has survived well into the modern ages.
-Saudi Arabia's health care system is very good in large towns and cities, but limited in rural areas.
+Saudi Arabia’s population growth rate is as high as 3.3%, reflecting that traditional values have survived well into the modern ages.
+Saudi Arabia’s health care system is very good in large towns and cities but limited in rural areas.

 Most of Saudi Arabia’s population are Arabs, a large minority are Bedouins.
 Nearly a quarter of the population are non-nationals, and Saudi Arabia has no policy of granting citizenship.

 Among the indigenous population, only Arabic is spoken in Saudi Arabia.
 Non-nationals share a great number of languages, but between them, it is mainly English that is used.